bahrus/be-alit/README.md

 </div>
 ```

-The "blow-dry=remove" attribute is there if working with declarative elements based on xtal-element, so that the script element doesn't get repeated with each instance.
+The "blow-dry=remove" attribute is there if working with declarative custom elements based on xtal-element, so that the script element doesn't get repeated with each instance.

 If Shadow DOM doesn't wrap each instance, it is probably better to use an attribute other than the id to insert the guid, since id's are supposed to be unique within a Shadow DOM realm.